-3.1 Agricultural Productivity in the Philippines
+3.1 Agricultural Productivity

-Since we are interested in studying the effect of the reform on productivity we first ask, how has overall agricultural labor productivity evolved in the Philippine agricultural sector in the periods before and after the reform?
+Since we focus on the effect of the reform on productivity we ask, how has overall agricultural labor productivity evolved in the Philippines in the periods before and after the reform?
 In Figure 1 we plot real agricultural labor productivity over 1985-2005.
-Agricultural labor productivity is calculated as gross value added in agriculture, fishery, forestry in 1985 constant prices (mil. pesos) over agricultural employment (persons).4
+Agricultural labor productivity is calculated as gross value added in agriculture, fishery, forestry in 1985 constant prices (mil. pesos) over agricultural employment (persons).